 Yes.
 While there are many long, flat stretches on the trail that make for pleasant, easy walking, you’ll also have to tackle some fairly steep ascents too.
 But rest assured, the views at the top are always worth it!

 It is not legally permitted to wild camp on the South Downs Way, although many people still do.
-I know several hikers who have wild camped on the South Downs Way, so it is possible, but if you do, always make sure to follow the golden rules of wild camping: leave no trace, no fires, be discreet and don’t camp in fields where livestock are grazing.
+I know several hikers who have wild camped on the South Downs Way, so it is possible.
+However, if you do, always make sure to follow the golden rules of wild camping: leave no trace, no fires, be discreet and don’t camp in fields where livestock are grazing.

-You can hike the SDW any time of year, but the best time of year would be late spring, summer, or early autumn where you can enjoy long, light evenings and the chance of better weather.
-I hiked the South Downs Way in July and except for one day of rain, I had exceptional weather!
+You can hike the South Downs Way any time of year, but the best time of year would be late spring, summer, or early autumn where you can enjoy long, light evenings and the chance of better weather.
+I hiked the South Downs Way in July and except for one day of rain, I had exceptional weather.

-There are ample water fountains all along the SDW route.
+There are ample water fountains all along the South Downs Way route.
 Roughly every 7-10 miles, you’ll find a free water fountain to fill up your bottles.
 You can also ask at cafes and shops if they’re happy to fill up your water bottle – many people are happy to do so.

 Yes!
 In fact, many people choose to cycle the South Downs Way rather than walk it, as it is a National Bridleway, which means the majority of footpaths are wide and easy to follow by bike.
 However, there are several locations where the trail splits and cyclicts must follow a different route to hikers.
 Whether you are walking or cycling, look out for signs showing the correct path to take.

 It goes without saying that no matter what you do, whether solo or in a group, safety should always be a top priority.
-Although you can never say for sure that something is 100% safe based on one person’s experience, I can honestly say that as a petite solo female traveller, I didn’t feel unsafe or at risk at any point during this hike.
+Although you can never say for sure that something is 100% safe based on one person’s experience, I can honestly say that as a solo female traveller, I didn’t feel unsafe or at risk at any point during this hike.
 The campsites I stayed at were all family friendly and I met lots of lovely people along the way, as well as other solo female hikers.
-As a general precaution, make sure your friends and family know your route and where you are staying each night, and always keep your wits about you at all times.
+As a general precaution, make sure your friends and family know your route and where you are staying each night, and always keep your wits about you.
 If something doesn’t feel safe, go with your gut instinct.
-Make sure to carry enough food and water, wear weather-appropriate clothing and make sure you have a detailed knowledge of your equipment.
+Make sure to carry enough food and water, wear weather-appropriate clothing and make sure you have good knowledge of your equipment.

 5-Day South Downs Way Itinerary